-When you join NH Audubon, you’re part of a community of over 5,000 who support our mission to protect New Hampshire’s natural environment for wildlife and for people.
+When you join NH Audubon, you become part of a community of over 5,000 individuals who, like you, support our mission to protect New Hampshire’s natural environment for wildlife and for people.
 Membership contributions help us protect more than 10,000 acres of land for public use, provide environmental education for tens of thousands of adults and children, and support our biologists as they apply science to public policy at the local, state and federal levels as well as study bird populations and biodiversity, and measure the effects of human activity on wildlife.

 And remember: NH Audubon memberships make wonderful gifts.

 Renew at the $100 Contributor level and receive the above benefits, plus one free boat rental at Paradise Point and one free snowshoe rental at either the Massabesic or McLane Center annually

 Renew at the $250 Supporter level and receive all benefits of a Contributor, plus a free subscription to NH Bird Records and an invitation to a behind-the-scenes animal feeding at either the McLane or Massabesic Center